Merve40/solidity-web/README.md

 # Solidity Web Automation Tool

 This tool is built on top of [truffle-suite](https://github.com/trufflesuite/ganache-cli) & [express.js](https://github.com/expressjs/express) and is meant for facilitating the development of smart contracts for web applications.
 It intends to eliminate the need to copy paste contract ABI's and contract addresses into front-end javascripts scripts.
 Instead, it automatically creates a separate javascript for each contract, which is initialized with it's ABI and contract address.
 These scripts are then injected into the HTML (app/web/index.html), thus making it immediately accessible to other scripts.
+One of the biggest advantages of using this tool is, that every changes to the smart contract in solidity, are automatically updated in the front-end once `solidity-web deploy` is executed.

 ## NPM Package